 Drow signing was a silent hand code wont to communicate within the Underdark.
 Humans and other goodly races often confused the language’s motions as spell conjurations.
 Drow signing was commonly known by drow, who found it particularly useful on patrols and in other instances when silence was expedient. it had been a really expressive language, ready to convey tone and emotions.

-Basically this Drow Language 5e was one among the foremost common native languages of the drow.
+Basically, this Drow Language 5e was one of the foremost common native languages of the drow.
 These are humanoids with many features.
 The drow is often classified into two types like deep/low drow and high drow.
 These are explained below.